10 steps to help end animal experiments

 - Visit our ‘Don’t leave a legacy of suffering’ page, on our Victims of Charity website, to find out how certain medical research charities receive huge amounts of money from legacies left in wills, and how this money may be used to fund animal research.

-- Order our ‘Medical charities list’ pocket guide or download our free app, so you can be sure that any donations you give are being used for humane research.
-You can also download our FREE smartphone app, which lists many more charities and is regularly updated.
+- Download our free app, so you can be sure that any donations you give are being used for humane research.
 Find the app by searching for Cruelty-Free Giving in iTunes or Google Play.
 A fuller list of charities can also be found here

 - If you see a newspaper article mentioning animal experiments, send a letter to the paper telling them that, because the data from animal experiments cannot be reliably applied to people, animal experiments are harming animals and humans too.